Thousands of private Russian fighters in Syria under 'Wagner' force, investigations claim

 "By having this military company Wagner, they can have a force they can actually deploy ... but when people die, it doesn't have to be announced," Galeotti said.

-The Russian Defense Ministry has said 41 of its troops have died in Syria.
+The Russian Defence Ministry has said 41 of its troops have died in Syria.
 But according to Fontanka, another 73 private contractors have been killed there.

 The news organisation has obtained what it described as Wagner's spreadsheets and recruitment forms that indicate thousands of Russians have fought in Syria.
 Of about 3000 Wagner employees deployed to Syria over the years, the single largest contingent at a given time has been about 1500, said Fontanka reporter Denis Korotkov.
 Since 2015, at least 73 of them have died, he said.